minomy13/basic-api/README.md

 }
 ```

+In the part 'MongoDB' I will help you setting up the database.

+The `TOKEN_SECRET` is completely random.
+You can use a password generator if you want.
+(About 64 charakters?)

 After this, you have to run `npm install`, to install all node modules.
 If this is done, you can start the server.
 See "Scripts".

 ## Scripts